opencube-horizon/autodock-workflow/README.md

 - [ ] DAG: a `.sdf` ligand database is stored in the root of the PersitentVolume.

 ## Setup & Installation
+### Requirements
+- A Kubernetes cluster
+- A working Apache Airflow setup: in particular, Apache Airflow must be configured to be able to run tasks on the Kubernetes cluster.

 ### 1. Kubernetes _PersistentVolume_ and _PersistentVolumeClaim_
 The workflow relies on a specific PersitentVolumeClaim to be present on the Kubernetes cluster to store files during execution.
 In this step, we describe how to create a PersistentVolume, and a PersistentVolumeClaim attached to this volume.